 Our specific community is set pretty much in the middle of the Konomala “boundaries”.
 There are about 1000 adults that live in our local area called Marinsuan.
 It’s pretty spread out for the most part and people tend to live in small hamlets with their close family relatives.

-How long will it take to learn the language?
+How long did it take to learn the language?

-It will take around 2 years to learn Konomalan.
+It took around 18 months to learn Konomalan.

 There are three main “levels” in learning language.
 The “basic” level is pretty much at a word level and very small sentences.
 The “progressing” level involves larger sentences and the ability to communicate most everyday things.
 Then the “capable” level is when we are able to properly connect all of those sentences and tell complex, abstract stories.

-When we have reached “capable-high”, then we will be done with full-time language study and we will begin translation, literacy, etc.
+Now that we have reached “capable-high”, we are done with full-time language study and will begin full time teaching and discipleship.

 Are the people of PNG receptive to the gospel?